Jorgelhus/UPSAddressValidationNetSuite/README.md

 # UPSAddressValidationNetSuite
-Tool that uses the UPS API to validate addresses in NetSuite - very alpha
+Tool that uses the UPS API to validate addresses in NetSuite - Beta